sinclairzx81/typebox/readme.md

 ### Conditional Types

-TypeBox supports conditional types with `Type.Extends`.
-This type will perform a structural assignment check for the first two parameters and return a `true` or `false` type from the second two parameters.
-The types `Type.Exclude` and `Type.Extract` are also supported.
+TypeBox supports conditional types with `Extends`.
+This type performs a structural assignment check against the first two parameters and returns either the `true` or `false` type as given from the second two parameters.
+The conditional types `Exclude` and `Extract` are also supported.

 ```typescript
 // TypeScript